National Automobile Dealers Association: Overview

 NADA represents nearly 16,500 new car and truck dealerships, with both domestic and international franchises in the United States.
 The organization serves dealers by regularly representing dealerships before Congress and other federal government agencies.
 NADA monitors federal legislation affecting dealership operations and vehicle sales, including taxes, trade agreements, automobile and highway safety, and environmental regulations such as fuel efficiency and emissions, and publishes forecasts and reports about industry trends.
 In addition, to further consumer education regarding vehicle financing, NADA is a supporter of Americans Well-informed on Automobile Retailing Economics (AWARE), which was established in 2005.
 NADA and its political action committee, NADA PAC (formerly the Dealers Election Action Committee), are headquartered in Tysons, Virginia, and Washington, D.C., respectively.

-Peter Welch became NADA's president and chief executive officer on February 1, 2013.
-Chicago dealer Mark Scarpelli began serving as the association's chairman in January 2017.
+Mike Stanton became NADA's president and chief executive officer on January 1, 2021.
+Florida dealer Tom Castriota began serving as the association's chairman in January 2025.